MENU

 Professional Activities

-Member, Advisory Committee to Judicial Council (2023-present)
+Vice Chair, Advisory Committee to Judicial Council, Canadian Bar Association BC Branch (2023-present)

 “Key Principles for Drafting Proper Affidavits”, Presenter and Panel Member, Advocates’ Society Legal Drafting for Litigators, February 22, 2023.